Vilmos Zsigmond: Early life and education

+Hungarian Revolution and move to the United States

 Zsigmond, along with his friend and fellow student László Kovács, borrowed a 35-millimeter camera from their school and chronicled the events of the 1956 Hungarian Revolution in Budapest by hiding the camera in a shopping bag and shooting footage through a hole they had cut in the bag.
 The two men shot thirty thousand feet of film and escaped to Austria shortly afterwards.
 In 1958 Zsigmond and Kovács arrived in the United States as political refugees and sold the footage to CBS for a network documentary on the revolution narrated by Walter Cronkite.

+In 1962, Zsigmond became a naturalized citizen of the United States.
+He settled in Los Angeles and worked in photo labs as a technician and photographer.